MC Championship: Debut and development

 MC Championship was announced on Twitter and YouTube on 8 November 2019.
 The first event was held the next week on 17 November 2019.
 Events continue to be held about once a month.
 Most participants livestream their points of view on YouTube or Twitch.
 MCC's rise coincided with the COVID-19 pandemic.
 An estimated 500,000 concurrent viewers (including 100,000 for Dream) watched MCC 9 in September 2020, and MCC 15 peaked at 913,000 viewers in July 2021.
 MCC was "the biggest competitive Minecraft event" by early 2022; Major said earlier that it was the world's "largest Minecraft streaming event".
 Viewership declined to an average of over 100,000 by the end of 2022.

 MCC has evolved over the years with new maps, designs, and players.
 Development of new maps begins with a stage of prototyping called greyboxing in which key elements are laid out without consideration for décor.
 Existing games have occasionally been "remixed" to be played with different mechanics.
 Team composition is shuffled by Major each event for the sake of competitive balance as well as player preferences for profanity use and requests for one teammate.
 About three new players are admitted each event.
 A score-tracking website, MCC Live, launched in May 2021.

 Non-canon events

 Several special non-canon MCC events have taken place.
 A Pride-themed event in June 2021 raised more than for the nonprofit the Trevor Project.
 MCC Rising events have featured less established Minecraft content creators, while MCC All-Stars featured lineups of only past MCC winners.
 MCC Underdogs included only players who had not won any event up to that point.
-Wins in the Rising and "invitational tournaments", such as the Jingle Jam and Magenta eTrophy events, do not count towards the overall wins of players.
-The concept of non-canon events were retired starting in season 4.
+Wins in the Rising and "invitational tournaments", such as the Jingle Jam, Magenta eTrophy and Hispano events, do not count towards the overall wins of players.